 Myth #5: There’s No Good Reason To Pursue Legal Separation in Washington State

-Myth #6: Filing for a Legal Separation
+Myth #7: Filing for a Legal Separation

+If you have been married for a long time, have complex assets, and/or find working together a challenge, work with an experienced professional who can help you understand the details of the legal process.
 Although some legal separations are simple, others are not.
-Similar to divorce, you may not know what you are entitled to and have questions about asset division.
-A skilled professional can help you decide whether legal separation or divorce are the better choice for you and your family.
+Similar to divorce, you may not be aware what you are legally entitled to, and you may have questions about asset division.
+A skilled professional can help you decide whether legal separation or divorce is the better choice for you and for your family.

 Five Reasons Couples Choose Legal Separation